 1. Above fire secondary air injection: The hollow "air baffle" injects superheated secondary air just above the load.

-With the stove at the proper operating temperature, this will create a secondary flame that will be evident for approximately 1/3 of the total burn time.
+With the stove at the proper operating temperature, this will create a secondary flame that will be evident

 2. High mass and thermal insulation: